 Family, Place, Context

 Of late we are witness to the emergence of multiple sites across Boriken, and multigenerational, and diasporic Taino and their allies are raising our voices to preserve sites rather than destroy them for development.
 Having a proposed sewer line go through a multilayered site like Caguitas, where there are some 18 ancestors buried is simply unacceptable.
 Acknowledging these Indigenous ancestors and all who preceded them means that there is an active Taino community for the municipality and archaeologists involved that requires consultation.
+This is a time that many communities are resisting development that will disturb these sacred sites.

 Publications